A Sports Car EV?

 Lower mass makes for much better driver involvement.
 A lighter car simply changes direction better and provides a better connection between the driver, the car and the road.
 Rob's Lotus Elise S1 was simply brilliant at connecting with the driver even at slow speeds but, stepping into his 450kg Fisher Fury R1 made the Elise feel like a bus.
 This is a car that your wear rather than drive.
 It is like riding a motorbike off road and then doing the same route on a mountain bike.
 You simply feel much more, you are better connected and you can respond more quickly to the amplified inputs to your senses.
 The feedback to the driver is much less filtered too.
 It does require much greater concentration though and this Fisher Fury R1 is too extreme for our OSSEV® project requirements.

 Note: One advantage of an EV is that the weight and the weight distribution does not vary with the amount of fuel on board.
-We also have choices on component placement, to get a better weight distribution and a lower centre of gravity.
+We also have more options on component placement, to get a better weight distribution and a lower centre of gravity.

 Seats